web-mi/RocketChatApiClient/MessagingApi/docs/Api/ChatApi.md

-$apiInstance = new WebMIRocketChatApiClientMessagingApi\Api\ChatApi(
+$apiInstance = new WebMI\RocketChatApiClient\MessagingApi\Api\ChatApi(
     // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
 $x_auth_token = RScctEHSmLGZGywfIhWyRpyofhKOiMoUIpimhvheU3f; // string | The `authToken` of the authenticated user.
 $x_user_id = rbAXPnMktTFbNpwtJ; // string | The `userId` of the authenticated user.
-$post_api_v1_chat_send_message_request = {"message":{"rid":"Xnb2kLD2Pnhdwe3RH","msg":"Sample message","alias":"Gruggy","emoji":":smirk:","avatar":"http://res.guggy.com/logo_128.png","attachments":[{"color":"#ff0000","text":"Yay for gruggy!","ts":"2016-12-09T16:53:06.761Z","thumb_url":"http://res.guggy.com/logo_128.png","message_link":"https://google.com","collapsed":false,"author_name":"Bradley Hilton","author_link":"https://rocket.chat/","author_icon":"https://avatars.githubusercontent.com/u/850391?v=3","title":"Attachment Example","title_link":"https://youtube.com","title_link_download":true,"image_url":"http://res.guggy.com/logo_128.png","audio_url":"http://www.w3schools.com/tags/horse.mp3","video_url":"http://www.w3schools.com/tags/movie.mp4","fields":[{"short":true,"title":"Test","value":"Testing out something or other"},{"short":true,"title":"Another Test","value":"[Link](https://google.com/) something and this and that."}]}]}}; // \WebMIRocketChatApiClientMessagingApi\Model\PostApiV1ChatSendMessageRequest | **Some important things to note about the `previewUrls` parameter include:** * If the `previewUrls` array is empty, no URL will be previewed. * If the `previewUrls` parameter isn't sent, all URLs (up to a maximum of five external URLs) will be previewed. * If the message contains attachments or quotes, no URL is previewed. * Internal URLs are not considered in the `previewUrls` array. * A maximum of five external URLs is previewed  per message.
+$post_api_v1_chat_send_message_request = {"message":{"rid":"Xnb2kLD2Pnhdwe3RH","msg":"Sample message","alias":"Gruggy","emoji":":smirk:","avatar":"http://res.guggy.com/logo_128.png","attachments":[{"color":"#ff0000","text":"Yay for gruggy!","ts":"2016-12-09T16:53:06.761Z","thumb_url":"http://res.guggy.com/logo_128.png","message_link":"https://google.com","collapsed":false,"author_name":"Bradley Hilton","author_link":"https://rocket.chat/","author_icon":"https://avatars.githubusercontent.com/u/850391?v=3","title":"Attachment Example","title_link":"https://youtube.com","title_link_download":true,"image_url":"http://res.guggy.com/logo_128.png","audio_url":"http://www.w3schools.com/tags/horse.mp3","video_url":"http://www.w3schools.com/tags/movie.mp4","fields":[{"short":true,"title":"Test","value":"Testing out something or other"},{"short":true,"title":"Another Test","value":"[Link](https://google.com/) something and this and that."}]}]}}; // \WebMI\RocketChatApiClient\MessagingApi\Model\PostApiV1ChatSendMessageRequest | **Some important things to note about the `previewUrls` parameter include:** * If the `previewUrls` array is empty, no URL will be previewed. * If the `previewUrls` parameter isn't sent, all URLs (up to a maximum of five external URLs) will be previewed. * If the message contains attachments or quotes, no URL is previewed. * Internal URLs are not considered in the `previewUrls` array. * A maximum of five external URLs is previewed  per message.
 If there are more than 5 external URLs, no URL is previewed. > URLs that include the same text as the <a href='https://docs.rocket.chat/use-rocket.chat/workspace-administration/settings/general#general-settings' target='_blank'>**Site URL**</a> are referred to as Internal URLs.

 try {
     $result = $apiInstance->postApiV1ChatSendMessage($x_auth_token, $x_user_id, $post_api_v1_chat_send_message_request);